MethodologyMethodologyCoverage

 • Commercial (mass-market): Royal Caribbean, Carnival, Norwegian.
 Large ships, family-friendly, volume-priced.

-The dashboard defaults to Commercial view and offers one-click Premium / Luxury / All Tiers toggles.
-Blending tiers on a single chart is avoided by default because an analyst reading "RCL average PPPN" wants the mass-market ticker-level signal, not a blend that Silversea would dominate.
+We report Commercial as the default and keep Premium and Luxury separate.
+Tiers aren't blended into one average—an analyst reading "RCL average PPPN" wants the mass-market ticker-level figure, not a blend that Silversea would dominate.

 Comparison coverage (private lines)

-Beyond the five publicly-traded tickers, we capture two large privately-held operators for cross-line context: MSC Cruises (25 ships) and Virgin Voyages (4 ships).
-Neither maps to a public equity ticker, so both are excluded from the ticker-level analytics and tier aggregates above.
-They serve as pricing benchmarks — MSC for mass-market mega-ship economics, Virgin for adults-only premium positioning — and together contribute roughly 1.7M of the price snapshots in our dataset.
+Beyond the five tickers, we capture two large privately-held operators for cross-line context: MSC Cruises and Virgin Voyages.
+Neither maps to a public equity ticker, so both are excluded from the ticker-level analytics and tier aggregates—they serve as pricing benchmarks (MSC for mass-market mega-ship economics, Virgin for adults-only premium positioning).

 Data Processing

 Raw pricing data requires cleaning before analysis.
-We apply several processing layers to ensure institutional-grade data quality.
+We apply several processing layers for institutional-grade quality.

-We identify unique sailings using a composite key: ship + departure date + itinerary length + embark port.
-This prevents the same cruise appearing across multiple OTAs from inflating counts.
+Unique sailings keyed on ship + departure date + itinerary length + embark port, so the same cruise across multiple OTAs doesn't inflate counts.
+Dates normalize to UTC to avoid timezone duplicates.

-Our approach is conservative: excluding questionable data beats polluting the signals analysts rely on.
+Our approach is conservative: excluding questionable data beats polluting the figures analysts rely on.

 Core Metrics